 A Lockheed Electra Aircraft Operated by Polske Linje Lotnicze

 AIR LINES ARE OPERATED IN POLAND by the civil aviation company Polske Linje Lotnicze, whose representative letters L.O.T.
 Are seen on the side of this Lockheed Electra aircraft.
 One of the company’s most important routes is that to Berlin; its is operated in conjunction with the German company Deutsche Lufthansa.
 A daily service in either direction is provided.

 In America, commercial aviation has led the way in technique and production of aircraft.
 It is a condition unknown elsewhere.
 In most other countries military aviation leads the way and commercial aviation is a subsidized addition to it.
 In America the constructors of commercial aircraft are all the time in advance of the constructors of military machines.
 The Americans have also retained the principle of two separate services, one for the Navy and the other for the Army, and the air forces are divided between them.
-All these themes are explored in this chapter by Major Oliver Stewart.
-It is the fourth article in the series on Air Fleets of the Nations.

 POLAND IS DIRECTLY LINKED BY AIR with many of the capitals of Europe.
 Warsaw is near the centre of the country and makes an ideal point for the operation of air services.
 Important civil customs aerodromes along the Polish international air routes are situated at Lwow, Poznan and Wilno.
 South-eastwards from Warsaw a trunk route that extends by way of Athens to Palestine.